nuriamg/nuriamg.github.io/_posts/2021-2-3-Bert-and-Beyond.md

 ---
 layout: post
-title: Paper Summary of Pretrained Transformer for Text Ranking Bert and Beyond
+title: Paper Summary of "Pretrained Transformer for Text Ranking: Bert and Beyond"
 ---

 ## Paper Summary: Pretrained Transformer for Text Ranking - Bert and Beyond